Zabrane/qlnd/doc/loopGuide.md

 # Self-payment for channel rebalancing

-Select a channel where you wish to increase the inbound capacity by making an outgoing payment.
+Select a channel where you wish to increase the inbound capacity (Remote Balance) by making an outgoing payment.
 Set the channel ID

 ```q